Sanasana2005/Rice-Grain-Classification-Using-Machine-Learning/README.md

 ## Dataset

-The dataset contains measurements of rice grains and their corresponding varieties.
+This project uses the Rice Grain Classification dataset from Kaggle.

+The dataset is not included in this repository.
+You can download it from Kaggle and place it in the project directory before running the notebook.

+Dataset Source: Kaggle – Rice Classification Dataset

-Example features include:
+## Example features include:

 * Area
 * Perimeter